 We do report to the major credit reporting agencies.
 The Fair Credit Reporting Act mandates that both on-time and late payments be reported to credit reporting agencies (FCRA).

 The simple application process allows you to get a loan quickly through Stilt.
 You must first fill out an application with the usual information.
-Then, Stilt will let you know that it has received your application and may get in touch with you if they need more information.
+Then, Stilt will let you know that it has received your application and may contact you if they need more information.

 Stilt will look at the following: